toucansites/website/src/contents/docs/markdown-syntax/index.md

 ---

-Toucan uses [Apple’s Swift Markdown library](https://github.com/apple/swift-markdown), which is built on CommonMark, a standardized Markdown specification.
-Unlike GitHub Flavored Markdown (GFM), CommonMark has a stricter, more limited feature set, meaning that some Markdown elements may not be supported.
+Toucan uses [Apple’s Swift Markdown library](https://github.com/apple/swift-markdown), which is built on CommonMark.
+CommonMark has a stricter, more limited feature set, meaning that some Markdown elements may not be supported.

 ## Supported Features